gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 ```

 ### Source code
-The source code of this example of DEX pair smart contract and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dex).
+The source code of this example of DEX pair smart and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dex).

-See also an example of the smart contract testing implementation based on `gtest`: [dex/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/dex/tests).
+See also an example of the program testing implementation based on `gtest`: [dex/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/dex/tests).

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.